bnb-chain/bep3-smartcontracts/ethereum/spec/ETHAtomicSwap.md

     2. `_randomNumberHash` sha256(_randomNumber, _timestamp)
     3. `_heightSpan` is the number of blocks to wait before the asset can be refunded
     4. `_recipientAddr` is the Ethereum address of swap counter party
-    5. `_bep2SenderAddr` is the swap sender address on Binance Chain
+    5. `_bep2SenderAddr` is the swap sender address on BNB Beacon Chain
-    5. `_bep2RecipientAddr` is the receiver address on Binance Chain.
+    5. `_bep2RecipientAddr` is the receiver address on BNB Beacon Chain.
-    6. `_outAmount` is the recipient address on Binance Chain.
+    6. `_outAmount` is the recipient address on BNB Beacon Chain.
-    7. `_bep2Amount` is the expected received BEP2 token on Binance Chain.
+    7. `_bep2Amount` is the expected received BEP2 token on BNB Beacon Chain.

 2. function **refund**(bytes32 _swapID)